laiyutong/AWS/AWS workshop/AWS workshop2/README.md

 <b>Resource</b>: Specifies the AWS resource to which the statement applies.
 In this case, it specifies a resource ARN (Amazon Resource Name) for objects within the specified S3 bucket.
 The wildcard * at the end means it applies to any object within the bucket.
 </pre>
+When you deploy an application using Elastic Beanstalk, your application is accessible through a default Elastic Beanstalk domain.<br><br>
 Go to <code>environment</code> of elastic beanstalk and copy the <code>URL</code> below Domain.<br>
 <img src="https://i.imgur.com/1cNEDJN.png" width="60%"><br>
 <img src="https://i.imgur.com/Vul5zOR.png" width="60%"><br>